Attending our hospitals

 When you come to our hospitals, you should maintain social distancing wherever possible and try to come alone if you can.
 You may also be asked to take extra precautions by the staff at our hospitals.

-The number of coronavirus (COVID-19) patients we are treating in our hospitals has reduced significantly in recent weeks.
+Our infection prevention and control team continues to monitor coronavirus (COVID-19) rates in the county daily, to keep you as safe as possible.
 As a result, we are able to increase the range of services available for patients with other conditions.

 If you have been invited to come in for a face-to-face appointment at our hospitals, you will see we have introduced measures to help people stay safe and keep their distance, including our new signs around the hospitals.